KamadoTanjiro-beep/ESP8266-Water-Pump-Controller/README.md

 4. Ensure proper heatsinking for the SSR
 5. Use appropriate gauge wires for the current ratings

+* When using NC (Normally Closed) mode, the pump controller will use the relay to cut off power from the pump by switching from NC to NO (Normally Open).
+During pump startup, it draws up to 10 times more current which may cause arcs when the relay closes.
+In theory, if the pump is connected to NC and power is supplied, there won't be any arcs since the relay is already closed.
+We will use the relay only to disconnect the pump by switching it to NO mode and then turning the Main Switch OFF (It is important to use a main switch to turn the whole system off once your purpose is complete).

 ## FEATURES V1.0.2
 1. Removed music as ending tone
 2. Added BC547 transistor to drive the buzzer directly via 5V power for louder alerts